 The streets of the Gary Indiana ghetto changed during the crack era of the 1980s and 1990s.
-What some may not know is the city of Gary has been rough long before the introduction of drugs, but not like the 1990s as the city became crowned for having the highest homicide rate in the country and given the city the title of the “Murder Capital”.
+What some may not know is the city of Gary has been rough long before the introduction of drugs, but not like the 1990s as the city became crowned for having the highest homicide rate in the country, given the city the title of the “Murder Capital.”

-Being part of the Chicagoland area there are Gary Indiana gangs as far as Vice Lords and Gangster Disciples, but most parts of Gary were more neighborhood influenced than being impacted by Chicago’s gang structure.
+Being part of the Chicagoland area there are Gary Indiana gangs in the city, as far as Vice Lords and Gangster Disciples, but most parts of Gary are more neighborhood influenced than being impacted by Chicago’s gang structure.

 Streets of Gangsta Island

-When it comes to the streets of Gary, Indiana many probably heard about CCA out of Concord area, the Bronx off Clark Road, the notorious Ivanhoe Projects, 5th Avenue, or 21st Street from the East to West side with communities like Delaney projects, Tarrytown, and Marshalltown.
+When it comes to the streets of Gary, Indiana many probably heard about CCA out of Concord area, the Bronx off Clark Road, the notorious Ivanhoe Projects, 5th Avenue, or 21st Street, from the East Side to the West Side, with communities like the Delaney projects, Tarrytown, and Marshalltown.

-There is not a section of the Gary Indiana ghetto that is not reputable as the city has developed the mentality of “If You Can Make It Here, Then You Can Make It Anywhere” as the streets of the West Side, East Side, and South Side are truly based around the survival of the fittest.
+There is not a section of the Gary Indiana ghetto that is not reputable as the city has developed the mentality of “If You Can Make It Here, Then You Can Make It Anywhere,” with the streets of the West Side, East Side, and South Side being truly based around the survival of the fittest.

-The South Side, which is mostly based around Broadway from 35th to 49th Avenue, is the city’s smallest section consisting only of the Glen Park neighborhood, a neighborhood that once was segregated from the city’s black population.
+The South Side, which is mostly based around Broadway, from 35th to 49th Avenue, is the city’s smallest section.
+The city’s South Side mostly consists of the Glen Park neighborhood, a neighborhood that once was segregated from the city’s black population.